 You can also connect a Google Home or Amazon Echo to give voice commands via those devices.

-You'll find the Ultimate chip in some of Sony's high-end 4K sets that aren't part of the XR range, as well as it's 2020 flagship TV, the Sony ZH8 8K LCD.
+You'll find the Ultimate chip in some of Sony's high-end 4K sets that aren't part of the XR range.
 Its main job is upscaling, which is making SD and HD content look as close to 4K as possible.
 On an 8K TV the task is even tougher as the sharpness needs to reach 8K standard.
 And getting lower-resolution content up to 8K standard is vital to justify the higher cost of 8K TV sets, as there's no actual 8K content to watch right now.

 The X1 uses a huge database of images to achieve the task.
 Every frame of content is analysed and the chip refers to the database to find the objects being displayed.
 It uses them as a reference to sharpen the image.

 You're probably still familiar with the Bravia model TVs Sony is famous for.
 The term still crops up every now and then in some technology and features.
 Most notable is the Bravia XR processor, which is in Sony's high-end sets.
 These models are known as Bravia XR TVs.
 You can read more about the processor in the Sony TV technology explained section of this guide.

 Mid-range and entry-level Sonys aren't considered to be Bravia TVs because they don't use the Bravia XR processor.

 Sony's line-up for 2021 is a mixture of high-end OLEDs and LCD models with the Bravia XR processor and cheaper models that are still more full-featured than the basic model from 2020.